ahmadkamrans/titanic-dataset-analysis/README.md

 - **22** senior survived, howing that older passengers had the least chance of survival due to slower response time, or lack f prioritization.
 - **30** only thirty teens survived.

-Similary, these are the stats for the age group that not survvied:
+Similary, these are the stats for the age group that not survived:

 ![alt text](images/image%2018.png)